Theo Bücker: Nejmeh

 On 18 December 2017, Bücker was re-appointed head coach of Lebanese Premier League club Nejmeh, following his spell during the 2013–14 season where he won a league title.
 Nejmeh finished the 2017–18 season as runners-up.

 Ahli Sarba

 In 2018 Bücker became the coach of Lebanese Second Division club Ahli Sarba, staying at the club during their relegation to the Third Division.

 Athletico SC

 On 6 July 2020, Bücker was appointed coach of the under-15 team of Athletico SC.

 Personal life

-Bücker considers himself as "half-Lebanese" and is married to a Lebanese woman.
-He has been a resident of Beirut for many years, expressing his love for his adopted nation.
+Bücker moved to Lebanon in 2000 following the death of his first wife in Germany.
+After remarrying a Lebanese woman, he settled permanently in Lebanon, stating that he considers the country his home.

 In 2012, former Lebanon national team member Buddy Farah stated that the credit for Lebanon's success and improvement should go to Bücker and that he was the best thing ever to happen to Lebanese football.